francesconapoli/Personal_Projects/README.md

 📚 Happy to share knowledge.

-🛠 Enthusiast to receive comments To hoe to improve them.
+🛠 Enthusiast to receive comments about how to improve them.